y0y0l0/HHA504/HHA504_mysql_vm_vs_managed/docs/setup_notes_managed.md

        * Documented all steps taken during the setup process, including any challenges faced and how they were resolved.
         - Created a troubleshooting guide for common MySQL issues encountered during setup steps outlined above.
     * Noted the time taken for each step to compare with the managed MySQL setup.
-        - **Start-to-finish elapsed time**: 45 minutes
+        - **Start-to-finish elapsed time**: 35 minutes
         - **Time taken for each step**:
             - Cloud SQL Provisioning: 10 minutes
             - MySQL Installation and Configuration: 5 minutes
-            - Testing and Troubleshooting: 30 minutes
+            - Testing and Troubleshooting: 20 minutes
     * Summarized lessons learned regarding MySQL configuration, remote access, and troubleshooting connection issues.
     - Importance of proper firewall and network settings for remote access.
     - Need for thorough testing and validation of configurations.
     - Value of documenting all steps and decisions made during the setup process.
+    - Provisioning time for managed services can be longer compared to self-managed setups, but they offer better reliability and scalability.
+    - Managed services reduce the administrative overhead, allowing developers to focus more on application development rather than infrastructure management.
     - Benefits of using managed services for ease of maintenance and scalability.